Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Bicton suburb's income level is among Australia's highest based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Bicton's median taxpayer income is $62,685 and average income stands at $87,726, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
-By September 2025, estimated incomes are approximately $68,715 (median) and $96,165 (average), accounting for Wage Price Index growth of 9.62% since financial year 2023.
-Census data indicates household, family and personal incomes in Bicton cluster around the 71st percentile nationally.
-Income distribution shows 24.9% of residents earning $1,500-$2,999 weekly, mirroring regional trends where 32.0% fall within this bracket.
-Notably, 34.0% earn above $3,000/week, reflecting strong economic capacity in Bicton.
-Housing expenses consume 13.4% of income, with residents ranking at the 70th percentile for disposable income.
-The suburb's SEIFA income ranking places it in the 8th decile.
+Bicton suburb's income level is among Australia's highest, per latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Bicton's median taxpayer income was $62,685, average $87,726, compared to Greater Perth's $60,748 and $80,248 respectively.
+By September 2025, estimated incomes would be approximately $68,715 (median) and $96,165 (average), based on Wage Price Index growth of 9.62%.
+Census data shows Bicton's household, family and personal incomes cluster around the 71st percentile nationally.
+In Bicton, 24.9% (1,865 individuals) earn between $1,500 - 2,999 weekly, mirroring the region's 32.0%.
+High earners comprise 34.0%, indicating strong economic capacity.
+Housing accounts for 13.4% of income, with residents ranking in the 70th percentile for disposable income.
+Bicton's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income